fr3nch13/fr3nch13.github.io/_pages/resume.md

 layout: single
 author_profile: true
 title: Resume
+excerpt: "My resume."
 permalink: /resume/
 ---

 My resume will display here.
-What I want to do is be able to pull info from Linkedin to display here.
+What I want to do is be able to dynamically pull in my resume from some souce like Indeed, LinkedIn, etc.

 ## DRAFT.